 Adoption and implementation of these principles will be different depending on the objectives and resources of different individuals and organisations.

 Overall, these guidelines can be used in the day-to-day work of anyone who creates communications materials with a purpose of ending child marriage and advancing girls' rights and agency.

-In ethical communications:
+The principles of ethical communications

-- 1. The rights, safety, autonomy and agency of the girls, adolescents and young women with whom we work directly and indirectly are our first concern, prioritised above any need to tell a story. - 2.
+The rights, safety, autonomy and agency of the girls, adolescents and young women with whom we work - directly and indirectly are our first concern, prioritised above any need to tell a story.

 The girls, adolescents and young women with whom we interact in our communications work are our partners.
-Their knowledge and expertise in their own experience is recognised, and editorial decision-making is shared throughout the process and final portrayals. - 3.
-The communications process prioritises informed consent, and facilitates it as a multistaged and ongoing dialogue. - 4.
-Stories in whatever format challenge stereotypes and do not contain over-simplified narratives that can dehumanise individuals or groups of people.
+Their knowledge and expertise in their own experience is recognised, and editorial decision-making is shared throughout the process and final portrayals.

-Section 2: Editorial decision-making
+The communications process prioritises informed consent, and facilitates it as a multi-staged and ongoing dialogue.

+Stories - in whatever format - challenge stereotypes and do not contain over-simplified narratives that can dehumanise individuals or groups of people.

+EDITORIAL DECISION-MAKING